maxflintoff/ibmcloud-roks-vpc/readme.md

 # ROKS & OCS for IBM Cloud

-This repository houses a set of automation for deploying infrastructure, a ROKS 4.4 Openshift cluster and Openshift Container Storage
+This repository houses a set of automation for deploying infrastructure, a ROKS 4.5 or 4.6 Openshift cluster and Openshift Container Storage

 ## Prerequisites